 There are potential exit points after each stage of the practice assessment.
-Regulated members who meet the criteria for successful completion will exit the CCP, while those who do not meet criteria will be referred on to the next stage.
+Regulated members who meet the criteria for successful completion at each stage will exit the CCP, while those who do not meet criteria will be referred on to the next stage.
+A remediation plan may also be developed for regulated members who undergo the record review of on-site practice visit assessment stages (see the section 'Remediation Plan').